How to measure the results of a PR campaign?

 From my experience, it’s better to have everything tested before the start of a campaign.
 The “better safe than sorry” rule applies to measuring PR campaigns as well.

-Once you know what the goal of your PR campaign is, it’s time to finally take a closer look at the PR campaign metrics.
+Once you know what the goal of your campaign is, it’s time to finally take a closer look at the PR campaign metrics.

 Beware of the lure of vanity metrics – numbers that look great in an Excel spreadsheet but won’t bring any value to your PR campaign.